Why you need filters in landscape photography

 PROS - you can switch over the whole filter kit set up between lenses relatively quickly and easily with different rings.
 You can easily stack a polariser and 2 ND filters together for effect and there should be little or vignetting.

-CONS - more expensive as you need to purchase a holder to use them with and they can be more prone to breaking when dropped (although some filter brands like KASE Filters have developed shock resistant glass.
+CONS - more expensive as you need to purchase a holder to use them with and they can be more prone to breaking when dropped - although the KASE Amour Filters all have magnetic metal frames which significantly reduces the chance of this happening.